 As a result, Council agreed to the rezoning of land for urban development subject to the protection of those values.
-That area is now being developed in accordance with those requirements.
+That area has now been developed in accordance with those requirements.
 To the benefit of those who have subsequently purchased residential allotments, the responsibilities for the protection of the environmental values at Koala Beach does not cease with the completion of construction.
 There is an ongoing financial requirement to be met by the residents of Koala Beach as part of the responsibility for the release of urban land at Koala Beach in the first place.

-This special rate will provide for that activity.
+This special rate provides for that activity.

-The amount will be collected from the residents of Koala Beach Estate annually for the intrinsic value of the koalas and their environmental habitat and will be expended for regulatory, educational and some specialised maintenance functions.
+The amount collected from the residents of Koala Beach Estate annually is for the intrinsic value of the koalas and their environmental habitat and is expended for regulatory, educational and some specialised maintenance functions.